gpaulissen/bml/README.md

 2N  Weak with 5-5 minors
 ```

 Pretty simple, right?
-A row is written according to the format <bid> <description>.
+A row is written according to the format &lt;bid&gt; &lt;description&gt;.
 Each bid may have sub-bids, by increasing the indentation (number of spaces).
 The text !c, !d, !h and !s will be converted to suit symbols when exported (and so will the bid names in the bid table).

 When writing bidding tables you may sometimes want to have a description with linebreaks.
 This can be done in BML by indenting the description lines at the same level.
 Here's an example: